18 Apr Accounting Provisions and Year End Bonuses

 Background and the “Nine Month” Rule

-You should be familiar with the rule which requires accrued salary or bonuses to be paid via PAYE within nine months of the accounting period end in order to be eligible for a corporation tax deduction in the year in which a provision is made rather than the year of actual payment.
+You should be familiar with the rule which requires accrued salary or bonuses to be paid via PAYE.
+Within nine months of the accounting period end in order to be eligible for a corporation tax deduction in the year in which a provision is made rather than the year of actual payment.

-Validity of Provisions in Year End Accounts
+The validity of Provisions in Year End Accounts

-For accounting periods beginning on or before31 December 2004the position was fairly straightforward as Standard Statement of Accounting Practice 17 permitted provisions to be made where it had been customary to do so in the past.
+For accounting periods beginning on or before31 December 2004.
+The position was fairly straightforward as Standard Statement of Accounting Practice 17 permitted provisions to be made where it had been customary to do so in the past.
 Since bonuses earned relative to a particular accounting period were invariably included as an expense of that period, even if actually paid at a later date, generally accepted accounting practice permitted the appropriate provision to be made.

-FRS 12 Provisions, Contingent Liabilities and Assets/FRS 21 Post Balance Sheet Events
+FRS 12 Provisions, Contingent Liabilities, and Assets/FRS 21 Post Balance Sheet Events

 - A present obligation (legal or constructive) must exist (on the balance sheet date) as a result of a past event.